Power Engineer: Fourth Class

 Notice: deadline to take Fourth Class Power Engineer exams under old syllabus

 The Fourth Class Power Engineer syllabus was revised in 2017.
-If you completed a Fourth Class Power Engineering course under the previous syllabus, the deadline to apply for your exams is April 30 2021.
-You must then complete your exams by October 30 2021 in order to qualify for your Fourth Class Power Engineer certificate.
-If you do not pass your exams, you will need to take a new course and write both exams under the new syllabus.
+If you completed a Fourth Class Power Engineering course under the previous syllabus, you had until October 30, 2021, to complete your exams.
+All new exams will require the completion of a Fourth Class Power Engineering course under the current syllabus.